List of English monarchs: House of Normandy (1066–1135)

 Henry I left no legitimate male heirs, his son William Adelin having died in the White Ship disaster of 1120.
 This ended the direct Norman line of kings in England.
 Henry named his eldest daughter, Matilda (Countess of Anjou by her second marriage to Geoffrey Plantagenet, Count of Anjou, as well as widow of her first husband, Henry V, Holy Roman Emperor), as his heir.

-Disputed claimants
+Disputed claimant

 Matilda was declared heir presumptive by her father, Henry I, after the death of her brother on the White Ship, and acknowledged as such by the barons.
 Upon Henry I's death, the throne was seized by Matilda's cousin, Stephen of Blois.
 During the ensuing "Anarchy", Matilda controlled England for a few months in 1141.
 She was the first woman to do so, but was never crowned and is rarely listed as a monarch of England.
 (Note: Matilda is not listed as a monarch of England in many genealogies within texts, including Carpenter, David (2003).
 "A Struggle for Mastery"; Warren, W.L.
 (1973).
 "Henry II"; and Gillingham, John (1984).
 "The Angevin Empire".)